ivanlauxx/ChessQT/README.md

 - Once the project has been created, edit main.cpp

-- Replace all the code with our main.cpp code (supplied in this repo)
+- Replace all the code in the default main.cpp with our main.cpp code (supplied in this repo)

 - Place the media folder (supplied in this repo) into the project folder you created.
 Make sure the references in main.cpp to "../media" are valid